lysender-lab/memo-rs/api/README.md

-# memo-rs: Make Memories
+# memo-api: Make Memories

-`memo-api` is a simple file storage service.
+`memo-api` is a simple file storage service and is the backend service for `memo-website`.

 It is designed for personal use and not indended for large number of concurrent users.
 The goal of the service is to provide an economical way to store and retrieve files in the cloud.

-See [memo-rs](https://github.com/lysender/memo-rs) to deploy a frontend for this service.

 Uses cases:
 - Store personal files and documents